Our Services

 Published on: 2/24/2026

-Severe abdominal cramps with diarrhea can be caused by harmful E. coli that attach to and inflame the colon, releasing Shiga toxins that may lead to bloody stools and, in rare cases, kidney complications.
+Severe abdominal cramps with diarrhea are often caused by harmful strains of E. coli that attach to the lining of the colon, triggering inflammation and releasing Shiga toxins.
+These toxins can lead to bloody stools and, in rare cases, serious kidney complications like hemolytic uremic syndrome (HUS).

 While many strains of e coli are harmless and naturally live in your intestines, certain types can make you very sick.
 Understanding how e coli affects your gut—and what to do next—can help you act quickly and safely.